-In this scenario, we must compromise on visual effects and should focus on blog optimisation. ie., concentrate on necessary show ups and avoid eye-catching sliders, related posts plugins etc.
+In this scenario, we must compromise on visual effects and should focus on blog optimisation. ie., concentrate on necessary show-ups and avoid eye-catching sliders, related posts plugins, etc.

-Try to avoid use of badly coded related post plugins.
+Try to avoid the use of badly coded related post plugins.
 Related post plugins have many issues.
 Even good plugins in this category like ‘Yet Another Related Posts Plugin (YARPP)’ has many issues.

 Uninstall this plugin after finding which plugin lags your blog.
-However, you can re install this whenever you want to check the resource again.
+However, you can re-install this whenever you want to check the resource again.

 2- Using Cache Plugins